run2bizdocs/documentation/en-us/docs/4biz-helium/processes/tickets/use/analyse-service-request-trends.md

-title: Analyze service request trends
+title: Analyze Incident or Service Request trends

-Description: Aims to make an analysis of the requests, based on the critical amount, to identify which items will influence on the launch of a new request.
+Description: Aims to make an analysis of the Incident or Service Request, based on the critical amount, to identify which items will influence on the launch of a new request.

 # Analyze service request trends
-This functionality aims to make an analysis of the requests, based on the critical amount, to identify which items will influence on the launch of a new request.
+This functionality aims to make an analysis of the Incident or Service Request, based on the critical amount, to identify which items will influence on the launch of a new request.

 Before getting started
 --------------------------

-To make the trend analysis, it's necessary to previously register a service request (ticket) linked to a contract, in addition to an active contract.
+To make the trend analysis, it's necessary to previously register an Incident or Service Request (ticket) linked to a contract, in addition to an active contract.

 Procedure
 -------------

-1. Access the main menu Processes \> Request and Incident Management \> Trend Analysis, the tab **Service Requests**;
+1. Access the main menu Processes \> Ticckets(Incident or Service Request) \> Trend
+    Analysis, the tab **Incident / Service Requests**;

 2. Complete all mandatory fields;